Kranky Kids® Software Cheat Sheets

 Masking Images

-There is no crop tool in Numbers, so you may need to use a mask.
+There is no crop tool in Numbers, so you may need to use a mask:

-2. Go to Format - Mask - or - Mask with Shape
+2. go to Format - Mask – or – Mask with Shape

-The default mask shape appears over the image.
+The default mask shape then appears over the image.
 You can resize the mask and also move the image around under the mask:

 • The Edit Mask slider lets you resize your image under the mask.

-• The Edit Mask button lets you move and resize your image around underneath - or - move and resize your mask outline over the image.
+• The Edit Mask button lets you move and resize your image around underneath

-• Shift-Hold to constrain size while using any handles to re-size.
+Shift-Hold to constrain size while using any handles to resize.

 To edit your mask further - do a search under edit mask in Numbers Help because this is a cheat sheet, not a how-to-do-everything sheet.